Global Stocks Rebound After Trump's Surprise Deal With Democrats

 ADVERTISEMENT

+While developed markets could see some pullback from the recent strength, emerging markets mostly in Asia appear more resilient and could enter "a period of outperformance," said Mr. McCarthy.

+Meanwhile, the market's focus will be shifting to the European Central Bank's monetary policy meeting later in the day, where President Mario Draghi is widely expected to comment on the ECB's winding down of its $2.7 trillion stimulus program.
+Nonetheless, any such move may not begin until next month, say analysts.

-In Japan, the Nikkei Stock Average was up 0.4%, as a recovery in the U.S. dollar against the yen helped boost export stocks.
-The dollar was buying 109.16 yen in morning trade, compared with 108.72 yen at the end of stock market trading on Wednesday.
+In Japan, the Nikkei Stock Average was up 0.2%, also dialing back gains from the morning, though a recovery in the U.S. dollar against the yen helped boost export stocks.
+The dollar was recently buying 109.07 yen, compared with 108.72 yen at the end of stock-market trading Wednesday.

-Automotive stocks were among the best performers in Tokyo trading, with Mitsubishi Motors rising 2.4%, while Toyota added 1.3% and Honda Motor rising 1.2%.
+A weaker yen helps exporters because it makes their goods competitive and pads up foreign earnings.
+Automotive stocks were among the best performers in Tokyo trading, with Mitsubishi Motors rising 1.7%, while Toyota added 1.1% and Honda Motor rose 1.2%.

-Meanwhile, Australia's S&P ASX/200 rose 0.3% with beaten down banking stocks staging a recovery.
-Commonwealth Bank rose 0.7%, while Westpac gained 0.6% and Macquarie added 0.2%.

-Bucking the region's gains, however, are stocks in mainland China, which continue to move sideways as investors await new policy guidance from the government ahead of a major leadership summit next month.
-The Shanghai Composite Index was last trading flat, after ending Wednesday's session up a mere one point.
+Bucking the region's gains, however, were stocks in mainland China, which continue to move sideways as investors await new policy guidance from the government ahead of a major leadership summit next month.
+After ending Wednesday's trade at a fresh 20-month high, the Shanghai Composite Index was down 0.1% in the morning session, narrowing the week's gain to 0.4%.

+Still, some Chinese companies that operate abroad will likely benefit from a stronger yuan against the U.S. dollar, said Alexander Lee, chief investment officer at Hong Kong-based Nimbus Capital Group.
+On Thursday, the Chinese central bank fixed the currency's trading midpoint to the dollar at a fresh 16-month high.

 Write to Kenan Machado at kenan.machado@wsj.com